FOREIGN U.S. Biolabs EXPOSED! Russian General Igor Kirillov Cites Karen Kingston & Stew Peters!

 © Brighteon.com All Rights Reserved.
 All content posted on this site is commentary or opinion and is protected under Free Speech.
 Brighteon is not responsible for comments and content uploaded by our users.

-A Russian General used research featured on The Stew Peters show to demonstrate the Covdi-19 mRNA shot is a weapon of biowarfare!
+A Russian General used research featured on The Stew Peters show to demonstrate the Covid-19 mRNA shot is a weapon of biowarfare!

 Karen Kingston is here to say there is no law in the world that protects Pfizer from criminal prosecution!